Last updated: 11 May 2023

 Reviews from The Historical Novel Society

-Netgalley – “Read, review, and recommend;” a super place to get the latest free e-books to review.
+Netgalley – “Read, review, and recommend;” a super place to get the latest free e-books and audiobooks to review.

 The Millions – “an online magazine offering coverage on books, arts, and culture since 2003”

 Page-Turner – from The New Yorker magazine, “Criticism, contention, and conversation about books and the writing life.”

 Reading the Past – historical fiction reviews and views by Sarah Johnson